blueskythlikesclouds/MikuMikuLibrary/README.md

 * [Stable (release) builds](https://github.com/blueskythlikesclouds/MikuMikuLibrary/releases)
 * [Unstable (development) builds](https://ci.appveyor.com/project/blueskythlikesclouds/mikumikulibrary/build/artifacts)

+## Manually building
+1. Open the solution in Visual Studio 2019 (or later).
+2. Restore missing NuGet packages.
+3. Install FBX SDK.
+(See instructions [here.](https://github.com/blueskythlikesclouds/MikuMikuLibrary/tree/master/MikuMikuLibrary.Native/Dependencies/FBX))
+4. Build the solution.

 # Projects
 ## Miku Miku Library
-This is the main library of the solution, providing methods and classes to read, edit, and write file formats in Hatsune Miku: Project DIVA games.
+This is the main library of the solution, providing methods and classes to read, edit and write file formats from Hatsune Miku: Project DIVA games.

 ## Miku Miku Model
 A GUI front-end of the library that allows you to work with models, textures, motions and sprites.